check before: 2025-12-15

 Training Needs

-The new feature may necessitate additional training for users to effectively utilize the Copilot functionalities, impacting time and resources.
+The new feature will require additional training for users to effectively utilize the Copilot side pane, which may not be readily available without prior preparation.

 - roles: End Users, Training Coordinators